The scoring formula and logic behind how we find and rank alternative products for every listing.

 DD Dave runs the actual computation.

-When we compute alternatives for a product, we look at every other published product and calculate a relevance score.
+When we compute alternatives for a product, we look at every other published product that passes the hard gates (see below) and calculate a relevance score.
 The higher the score, the more relevant the alternative.
-Here's how we award points:

 | Condition | Points |